jameshnsears/xqa-documentation/README.md

 ## 5. Limitatons
 XQA is a proof of concept project.
 It [scratched an itch](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) and achieved what it set out to prove, but should not be considered ready for production.
 Reasons for this include:
-* lack of "bullet proofing" - i.e. what happens if xqa-message-broker disappears?
+* lack of "bullet proofing" - i.e. what happens if xqa-message-broker(s) disappear?
+There is retry code, but how to cope with orderly shutdowns?
-* optimising the responses of the xqa-query-balancer for xquery searches, so that data from all shards is always returned but as fast as possible.
+* better optimise the responses of the xqa-query-balancer for xquery searches, so that data from all shards is always returned but as fast as possible.
 * there is minimal security between services.

 ## 6. Current Status